SM Energy (SM)

 AI Analysis | Feedback

-SM Energy (SM) is an independent energy company engaged in the acquisition, exploration, development, and production of crude oil, natural gas, and natural gas liquids.
-As such, it sells its produced commodities primarily to other companies in the energy value chain, not directly to individual consumers.
+SM Energy (SM) is an independent energy company engaged in the acquisition, exploration, development, and production of oil, natural gas, and natural gas liquids.
+As such, it sells its products primarily to other companies within the energy industry, rather than directly to individual consumers.

-The categories of companies that typically purchase SM Energy's production include:
+Therefore, while specific major customer names are not publicly disclosed, the categories of companies that purchase SM Energy's production include:

 AI Analysis | Feedback